determined-ai/determined/webui/README.md

 ### End-to-end testing

-We use [Cypress](https://www.cypress.io/) for end-to-end testing.
-To run the tests issue `make e2e-tests` or `make docker-e2e-tests` depending on which test runner you'd like to use in the `webui/tests` directory.
+We use [Gauge](https://gauge.org/) and [Taiko](https://taiko.dev/) for end-to-end testing.
+To run the tests locally with chromium browser, run `make dev-tests` in the `webui/tests` directory.
+To run the tests in headless mode, run `make test`.

 #### Dependencies